Conference USA: National champions

 Only two current CUSA members, one full member and one associate, have won national team championships while representing the conference, both in bowling.
-Full member Jacksonville State won the 2024 NCAA championship in its first season of both varsity bowling and CUSA membership, and associate member Youngstown State won the 2025 NCAA title.
+Full member Jacksonville State won the 2024 NCAA championship in its first season of both varsity bowling and CUSA membership, associate member Youngstown State won the 2025 NCAA title, and Jacksonville State won the title again in 2026.
 The only other school to have won such a championship while a CUSA member at any level is Marshall, which moved to the Sun Belt Conference in 2022.
 Marshall won the 2020–21 men's soccer championship in May 2021 (with the tournament having moved from its normal schedule in fall 2020 to spring 2021 due to COVID-19).

 The following current and future CUSA teams have won national championships when they were not affiliated with CUSA.
 Current associate members, indicated in italics, are listed with championships they won in their CUSA sports.